 Sprinkle some chopped walnuts at the bottom of the carrots to resemble the garden bed.

-Make sure you keep Carrot Cake in the fridge in an airtight container.
-If you store it like this, it should keep for up to a week.
+Keep Carrot Cake in the fridge in an airtight container.
+If you store it like this, it should keep for up to 5 days.

-Yes, you can – including if you've already iced it with the cream cheese.
-Just be sure to wrap it well in food wrap.
+You can freeze this cake – including if you've already iced it with the cream cheese.
+Just be sure to wrap it well in food wrap and don't store it any longer than 3 months in the freezer.

 Equipment